 Looking at the need for urgent action to improve the conditions Novo Nordisk launched the Changing Diabetes® in Children programme in 2009 to change the future of children with type 1 diabetes in developing countries.
-The programme is running in 14 countries in Africa and Asia, reaching more than 25,000 children and adolescents living with type 1 diabetes.
+The programme is running in 24 countries in Africa and Asia, and have reached more than 41,000 children and adolescents living with type 1 diabetes.

 Addressing local challenges

 The programme focuses on six areas that address local challenges:

 Changing Diabetes® in Children aims to reach 100,000 vulnerable children and young people living with type 1 diabetes by 2030.
 To date, more than 2.9 million vials of insulin have been donated through the partnership.
 Each enrolled child also receives a glucometer and strips and other medical supplies to manage their blood glucose levels.
 The partnership is currently present in 24 countries.